DanielSharp01/MAVApp/README.md

 # MAVAppBackend

-This project is a server for accessing and processing MÁV's (Hungarian Railway Company) inconsistently formatted data into something useful.
+This project is a JSON API for accessing and processing MÁV's (Hungarian Railway Company) inconsistently formatted data into something useful.

 ## Planned API's